Vocabulary for Law and Crime in Luchazi

 - Litavasiano= agreement; accord; contract; treaty; covenant.

-- Matavasiano (plural) = agreements.
+- Matavasiano (plural) = agreements

 Courtroom terms and phrases in Luchazi